amritp22/document-Delivery-app/README.md

   - View agent’s **live moving marker** on the map.
   - See the path between agent and destination (Polyline).
   - **Live Tracking** is powered by **WebSocket** (`/topic/location/{agentId}`).
+### 💬 GenAI-Powered Chat & Instructions
+Users can ask queries like:
+- "Where is my order?" → **"GenAI**" classifies intent as track_agent.
+- "How long will delivery take?" → AI responds based on ETA data.
+- When an agent is within 1km of the drop location, users are prompted to send last-minute special instructions via:
+- Natural language input
+  #### AI-assisted suggestion engine
+- Instructions are passed to the agent in real-time and stored with the order.

 ### 📝 My Orders (User)